-We maintain a Severance Plan that was most recently reviewed and amended in December 2019, after a review of market data.
-The Severance Plan provides severance and change in control benefits to our Chief Executive Officer and certain other designated Company employees, including Mr. Moran and Mr. Pernock (prior to his separation with us), and supersedes and replaces each named executive officer's letter agreement, employment agreement or other agreement providing for severance or change in control benefits, unless otherwise indicated in Severance Plan.
+We maintain a Severance Plan that provides severance and change in control benefits to our Chief Executive Officer and certain other designated Company employees, including Mr. Moran (prior to his separation with us), and supersedes and replaces each named executive officer's letter agreement, employment agreement or other agreement providing for severance or change in control benefits, unless otherwise indicated in Severance Plan.
 The compensation committee adopted the Severance Plan to provide benefits that they felt were more consistent with market data that would provide reasonable protection to our executives and serve as an important retention tool.
 The Severance Plan also documents certain current benefits contained in multiple prior agreements into one plan document that applies consistently to our executive team.
+The compensation committee periodically reviews market data regarding severance protections and most recently amended the Severance Plan in December 2022 to extend the term up to December 2025.

-Pursuant to the terms of the Severance Plan, certain Eligible Officers (as defined in the Severance Plan), including our Chief Executive Officer and certain of our other named executive officers, including Mr. Moran and Mr. Pernock (prior to his separation with us), that are subject to a termination of employment without Cause (as defined in the Severance Plan) or that resign for Good Reason (as defined in the Severance Plan) (a "Covered Termination") will be entitled to:
+Pursuant to the terms of the Severance Plan, certain Eligible Officers (as defined in the Severance Plan), including our Chief Executive Officer and certain of our other named executive officers, including Mr. Moran (prior to his separation with us), that are subject to a termination of employment without Cause (as defined in the Severance Plan) or that resign for Good Reason (as defined in the Severance Plan) (a "Covered Termination") will be entitled to: